High-end inertial sensors are still the backbone of systems that will enable autonomous transportation and the new space industry despite COVID-19.

 About Yole Développement 364

-In the long term, the market should be driven by long-awaited industrial applications that we predicted before and have already made their first baby steps: robotic cars, autonomous robots, Industrial Internet of Things (IIoT) and microsatellites.
+Regarding the industrial market we expect it to drop in 2020 due to the pandemic after-effects, especially due to supply chain problems in general but also due to some drilling applications, since oil & gas projects have been postponed or cancelled.
+The market will recover in 2021 resuming its growth and is expected to double in size in 5 years, driven by long-awaited industrial applications that we predicted before and have already made their first baby steps: robotic cars, autonomous robots (collaborative, delivery, etc), Industrial Internet of Things (IIoT) and microsatellites.
 New players in these domains come from various backgrounds and are ready to adopt inertial technologies.
-In these high-volume applications, integrators will be probably technology-agnostic and a good cost, size, weight and power (C-SWAP) could prove beneficial for MEMS, fiber-optic gyroscope (FOG) and hemispherical resonator gyroscope (HRG)- based inertial systems.
+In these high-volume applications, integrators will be probably technology-agnostic and a good cost, size, weight and power (C-SWAP) could prove beneficial.

 SHOULD THE TRADITIONAL LEADERS THAT DOMINATE THE MARKET WORRY ABOUT INERTIAL TECHNOLOGY LIFE-CYCLES?